 Who we are

 Safe Passage is a large group of people and organizations working toward a common vision.
-We believe it’s possible to balance the needs of native wildlife with the ever-growing human population in East Tennessee and Western North Carolina.
+We believe it’s possible to balance the needs of wildlife with the ever-growing human population in East Tennessee and Western North Carolina.
 We are local, state, tribal, and federal agencies, land managers, conservation organizations, nonprofit park partners and other invested community members, all working in the region of Great Smoky Mountains National Park.

 We strive to find collaborative solutions for safe wildlife passage across Interstate 40 and other area roadways through active participation from regional and community stakeholders.
 The intended results will be increased public awareness, improved connectivity for wildlife, reduced wildlife–vehicle collisions, and safer driving conditions.